josephmoresena/Rxmxnx.JNetInterface/README.md

 ## Installation

-Install the library via NuGet:
+Install via NuGet:

 ```cmd
 dotnet add package Rxmxnx.JNetInterface
 ```

-If you don't need to link any actual JVM instance to your projects, you can simply use the core package.
+If you only need the core functionality without linking to a JVM, install:

 ```cmd
 dotnet add package Rxmxnx.JNetInterface.Core
 ```

+**Supported Frameworks:**
-**Note:** This package currently supports .NET 8 and higher.
-Ensure your project targets a compatible framework before installing.
+This package supports **.NET 8 and higher**.
+Ensure your project targets a compatible framework.
+---

 ## Overview

-`Rxmxnx.JNetInterface` allows the use of JNI through high-level, safe APIs (Core Assembly) and a compatible implementation (Main Assembly) with the JVM. <br/>
+`Rxmxnx.JNetInterface` provides safe, high-level APIs to interact with JNI and the JVM.

-The following table shows the equivalence between the different common JNI types and `Rxmxnx.JNetInterface`.
+The table below shows how common JNI types map to `Rxmxnx.JNetInterface`.

 | Java Type                | JNI Type      | Managed Type                  | Unmanaged Type        |
 |--------------------------|---------------|-------------------------------|-----------------------|